London Business School MBA Salaries

 Article title : Cornell Johnson Graduate School of Management

-"of the Cornell MBA earn some of the highest starting salaries of MBA graduates in the United States, with an average starting salary of $175,000, in..."
+"average starting salary.
+Cornell MBA graduates report some of the highest MBA starting salaries in the country, earning an average base salary of $175,000..."

 Article title : Master of Business Administration